colinrozzi/fs-mcp-server/SPECIFICATION.md

 ## Implementation Details

 1. **Path Handling**
-   - All paths are validated against the server root
+   - All paths are validated against the server's allowed directories
    - Symlinks are resolved to their canonical paths
    - Paths are normalized to handle different separators
+   - Relative paths are resolved against the closest allowed directory

 2. **File Size Limits**
    - Large file reads are chunked